AAghaei/1/README.md

 This is an initial repository generated for hosting the keywords, which will be used in the processes of data submission and data query within the Hydralab+ research database.
 ## The purpose of the keywords
 * __Adding metadata in upload process__:
-during the process of data submission the keywords are usefull to atribute the datasets with standard keywords, which prevent the database having multiple subjective attributes for a certain concept.
+during the process of data submission the keywords are usefull to atribute the datasets with standard keywords, which prevent the database having multiple subjective attributes for a certain concept (for example, Drag_Force, drag force or Drag).

 ## The structure of keywords table
 each keyword has